 - MS-PS1-5: Develop and use a model to describe how the total number of atoms does not change in a chemical reaction and thus mass is conserved.
 [Clarification Statement: Emphasis is on law of conservation of matter and on physical models or drawings, including digital forms, that represent atoms.]
 [Assessment Boundary: Assessment does not include the use of atomic masses, balancing symbolic equations, or intermolecular forces.]

 The following PE will be developed over three OpenSciEd units; OpenSciEd Unit 6.1: Why do we sometimes see different things when looking at the same object?
 (One-way Mirror Unit), OpenSciEd Unit 7.1: How can we make something new that was not there before?
 (Bath Bombs Unit), and OpenSciEd Unit 8.2: How can a sound make something move?
 (Sound Unit).
-This unit will address only the chemical inputs that transmit signals to the brain through smell.
+This 7th grade unit will address only the chemical reactions that input the transmit signals to the brain through smell.
 The other units will address electromagnetic and mechanical inputs, as well as the connection to signals processing in the brain, resulting in immediate behaviors or memories.

 - MS-LS1-8.
 Gather and synthesize information that sensory receptors respond to stimuli by sending messages to the brain for immediate behavior or storage as memories.
 [Assessment boundary: Assessment does not include mechanisms for transmission of this information]